-A Montessori early childhood classroom environment is unique in the way teachers assess children.
+A Montessori early childhood classroom environment is unique in how teachers assess children.
 You won’t find testing, quizzes, and grades within a Montessori environment.
-Most of you reading this article are proud and happy that our children don’t have to face the wrath of these tests but where does that leave us?

 How can we adequately assess a child’s progress and development?